-On site, there are multiple noise management strategies in place to minimise noise impacts.
+On site, there are multiple noise management strategies in place to minimise noise and vibration impacts.
 These include:

 We work within our (Environmental Performance Requirements (EPRs), which outline strict decibel readings that the project must be under.
 Prior to starting work at night, we must obtain approval from an Independent Environmental Auditor.
 As part of this process, we must demonstrate the need for the night works, produce modelling that predicts the noise impacts associated with the works, outline how we will manage the works on site and notify our local residents.